donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/webdav.md

 ## CyberDuck installation

-For Windows and MacOSX systems, the CyberDuck installation is graphical and very straight forward.
-Simply download the installer from [the software's website](https://cyberduck.io).
+For Windows and MacOSX systems, the CyberDuck installation is graphical and self-explanatory.
+Simply download the installer from [the software's website](https://cyberduck.io) and follow instructions step-by-step while executing the installer.
+You will need the administrator's right to install CyberDuck software on your computer.

 For Linux users, CyberDuck is provided as a command-line tools called [duck.sh](https://duck.sh).
 The installation instruction can be found [here](https://trac.cyberduck.io/wiki/help/en/howto/cli#Linux).

 ## Connecting the RDM WebDAV service

 Note: This instruction convers only the graphical user interface of CyberDuck.
-For duck.sh user, please refer to [this general usage](https://trac.cyberduck.io/wiki/help/en/howto/cli#Usage).
+For [duck.sh](https://duck.sh) user, please refer to [this general usage](https://trac.cyberduck.io/wiki/help/en/howto/cli#Usage).

-1. Open the CyberDuck application, and create a new connection as a bookmark:
+1. Open the CyberDuck application, and create a new connection bookmark:

   ![](screenshots/cyberduck_new_bookmark.png)